 - A3.1 All students are required to apply for Research Programme Approval by the appropriate Research Degree Tutor within the time periods set out at A4 below. - A3.2 In considering applications for Research Programme Approval, the Research Degree Tutor shall be satisfied that the sponsoring School has a suitable programme of research for the target award, and that appropriate supervision arrangements and a suitable programme of training is in place.
-Where the programme of work includes a practice-based element, the proposed constitution of the final thesis must also be approved. - A3.2 A change of programme of an approved research degree programme must be approved by the Research Degree Tutor. - A3.4 Research Programme Approval will include the student's training programme to ensure that they have the requisite research and other skills to successfully complete their research degree programme.
-Where the research programme contains a mandatory training programme, students must complete this within the published timescale for that programme or the deadline agreed by the School.
+Where the programme of work includes a practice-based element, the proposed constitution of the final thesis must also be approved. - A3.2 A change of programme of an approved research degree programme must be approved by the Research Degree Tutor. - A3.4 Research Programme Approval will include consideration of the student's training programme to ensure that they have the requisite research and other skills to successfully complete their research degree programme.
+Students must complete a mandatory training programme within the published timescale for that programme or the deadline set by the School.